jellyfin/jellyfin.org/docs/general/administration/hardware-selection.md

 ### Normal Server

 - CPU (With dGPU): Intel Core i5-2300, AMD Ryzen 3 1200 or better.
-(Geekbench 6 Multicore 1500 or better)
+(Geekbench 6 Multicore 1500 or better). *CPU vendor will not have a meaningful impact on quality and/or speed of transcoding.*
 - CPU (Without dGPU): Intel Pentium G4560, Intel Core i3-7100 or better.
 (Intel 7th gen or newer Pentium or better, excluding J and N series)
 - RAM: 8GB or more
 - Storage: 60GB SSD storage for Jellyfin files and transcoding cache.